Read-Write/wsync/README.md

-# WSync 1.0
+# Wsync 1.0

 Wsync is a files synchronization program for the Wired 2.0 protocol.
-It provides automatic files synchronization from several remote Wired directories to your local computer.
+It provides automatic files synchronization from several remote Wired server directories to your local computer.
 It is written in ANSI-C and portable to many UNIX-like operating systems.
 It has the ability to run as a one-shot command-line tool, or as a backround daemon.

-This read me file is essentially focused on the Debian-like installation procedure.
+This read me file is essentially focused on OSX and Debian-like installation instructions.
+Wsync is still young and has been quickly tested these two operating systems.

 ### Dependencies

+#### OSX

+* Install Xcode and/or Xcode command-line tools: [https://developer.apple.com/xcode/](https://developer.apple.com/xcode/)

+#### Linux

 * 	Install minimal development tools (including GCC, autotools, etc):